xxandrew99/jekyll-now/_posts/2017-03-07-Test-slideshow.md

 source-id: 1YPJij5cZ9GD2-KRsOczN0Otov1u2jKouoc8k89rRYvA
 published: true
 ---
 Test of a slideshow with 3 images in this was trial and error with my code to get it the way I wanted.
-I explored how you can put images in a numbered order
+I explored how you can put images in a numbered order.

 <div class="slideshow-container">
   <div class="mySlides fade">